darshangujraticodes/NodeJS-Practice/mongodb/mongodb-practice.md

-# Best site to get dummy json data is : Mockaroo
+# Best site to generate dummy json data is : Mockaroo

-I have generated 2 dummy data Employee and Teachers :
+I have generated 2 dummy data Employee and Teachers to practice operation on large data sets :
 [Mockaroo](https://www.mockaroo.com/) <br>

+It has 2 crucial benefits <br>

+1. Generate data in Customize format <br>
+2. Generated Data can be exported in mulitple format eg. csv, json and many other formats. <br>

 ---